open-telemetry/opentelemetry-js/benchmark/README.md

 $ npm run bench
 ```

+The minimum sample size is set to 10 to perform statistical analysis on benchmark, you can re-configure that in `benchmark.js`.

-> NOTE: If you're interested in writing benchmarking for other APIs, please write a benchmark in the `benchmark/index.js` module.
+> NOTE: If you're interested in writing benchmark for other APIs, please write a benchmark in the `benchmark/index.js` module.
 Please refer to the `benchmark/tracer.js` or `benchmark/propagator.js` for more comprehensive examples.

 ## Results